DavidDTessier/daviddtessier.ca/src/content/posts/ai-security-model-armor.md

 ---
 categories: ["ai", "security"]
-date: 3/22/2025
+date: 3/25/2025
 image: ./images/ai-security-model-armor/protecting-llm-model-armor.png
-title: "Shielding the Sentient: Understanding and Configuring GCP's Model Armor for LLM and Agentic AI Protection"
+title: "The AI Shield: Configuring and leveraging GCP Model Armor for Robust LLM and Agentic AI Security"
 description: A comprehensive look at Google Cloud's Model Armor and how to secure and protect AI workloads
 ---